chyroshan066/docs/Node.js/Promises-fs-module.md

 Promises "fs" module provides various methods to perform CRUD operations;

 1. **".writeFile()":**
    <br>This method is used to write content in our file if it exits.
-And if the file doesn't exist it creates the new file and write. ".writeFile()" method takes three arguments: "path", "data" and "option".
+And if the file doesn't exist, then it creates the new file and write. ".writeFile()" method takes three arguments: "path", "data" and "option".

    ```
    fs.writeFile(